N1CK99925/Vixora/README.md

 # Vixora
-# NEED TO BE CHENGED
+ NEED TO BE CHENGED
-# Vixora is a chatbot made using python with a tkinter GUI, it is trained and programmed to help the remote areas with simple medical issues by suggesting the potential diseases and the ways to fix them
+ Vixora is a chatbot made using python with a tkinter GUI, it is trained and programmed to help the remote areas with simple medical issues by suggesting the potential diseases and the ways to fix them

+# TECHS USED

+TKinter for fronted

 # Desclainer